Your News & Updates

 I am looking forward to attending the reunion.
 My most life changing event has been being in recovery from Parkinson's disease.
 I was dx'ed in 1993.
 For 10 yrs I refused to take the meds that have horrible side effects.
 Instead, I started having yin tui na treatments weekly in Oct 2003 and have progressively improved.
 In my journey I have learned a lot about meds and the medical system.
 I have learned about true healing from everyone at the PDrecovery team in Santa Cruz, CA and my local acupuncturist in IL.
 But I have learned the most from the people who have gone before me and are now fully recovered.
 Those people had no blueprint, no light at the end of the tunnel.
 I am so greatful to them.

-comment by fred anderson
+comment by Bruce Chesin

 comment by Barbara (Lillard) Gray